 Tivoli Gardens Christmas Market, Copenhagen, Denmark

-A picturesque Nordic holiday market, Tivoli Gardens hosts 60 vendor stalls from mid-November through December.
+A picturesque Nordic holiday market, Tivoli Gardens hosts dozens of vendor stalls from mid-November through December.
 The stalls post up in small wooden houses that line the gardens, creating a snow-globe-town feel.
 There’s a small amusement park within the gardens, and of course, Santa and his reindeer stop by every year.